 His academic experience includes faculty positions at Florida International University in Miami; Nova Southeastern University in Davie, Fla.; and Florida Atlantic University in Fort Lauderdale.

 A sought-after keynote speaker and consultant, he serves on the boards of the Bluegreen Corp. in Boca Raton, Fla., and a number of nonprofit arts organizations.
-Nerenhausen undergraduate degree is from the University of Wisconsin – Stevens Point in Russian and East European Studies and he earned a master’s in business in arts administration from the University of Wisconsin-Madison Graduate School of Business.
+Nerenhausen earned undergraduate degrees from the University of Wisconsin – Stevens Point in Russian and East European Studies and earned an MBA in arts administration from the University of Wisconsin-Madison Graduate School of Business.